Daydream Island is back and looking better than ever

 Get out your diary and put a great big circle around April 15.
-One of The Whitsundays best-loved island resorts – Daydream Island – is re-opening its doors and rolling out the red carpet for guests after undergoing a $100 million makeover.
+One of The Whitsundays best-loved island resorts – Daydream Island – has re-opened its doors and rolling out the red carpet for guests after undergoing a $100 million makeover.

 Not one to let (ex-Tropical Cyclone) Debbie get them down, Daydream has been closed since March 2017 so teams could work tirelessly to rebuild and revitalise the closest island to the mainland.
 And the results have us counting down the days until the big unveil!